The Ocean Reef Aria is one of the best full face masks available

 The Ocean Reef Aria snorkel mask has a wider range of accessories available in comparison to other full face masks.

 Tip: It's always a good idea to have a float on your camera.
-Camera floats can be purchased for under $10.
+Camera floats should cost a little under $10.

 If you're a fan of sunset snorkeling, a variety of sizes of chemical lights can be fitted on the accessory holder.